-- Sprinkles, coconut, nuts, etc. for topping - optional
+- gluten free sprinkles, coconut, nuts, etc. for topping - optional

-- In a large bowl, sift and mix together flour, xantham gum, sugar, cocoa powder, baking powder, baking soda and salt.
+- In a large bowl, sift and mix together flour, xanthan gum, sugar, cocoa powder, baking powder, baking soda and salt.

 - Transfer batter into a ziplock back.
 Cut one corner and pipe batter into the prepared donut pan.
 You can also use a spoon to transfer batter to the pan but piping it from the ziplock bag is easier.

-- To prepare the chocolate glaze, add chocolate chips, butter, corn syrup and water to a microwave safe bowl.
+- To prepare the chocolate glaze, add chocolate chips, butter, corn syrup and heavy cream to a microwave safe bowl.

-- Dip cooled (can be slightly warm) donuts 1/3 of the way in the chocolate glaze.
+- Dip cooled donuts 1/3 of the way in the chocolate glaze.
 Top with sprinkles, coconut or toppings of your choice.

 - I use my Nightshade Free Gluten Free Flour Blend in this recipe.